pguso/email-agent-core/README.md

-# email-agent-core
+# E-Mail Agent

 A powerful, lightweight npm package for building intelligent email automation agents.
-This package provides a composable framework to fetch, parse, classify, and respond to emails using local LLM models.
+This package provides a composable framework to fetch, parse, classify, and respond to emails using LLM models (both local and cloud-based).

 ## Features